Sunscreen for women: 7 of the best ones to prevent sun damage

 - Bioderma Photoderm Anti-Pigmentation and Ti-Wrinkles Sunscreen

 Say hello to this high-fluid SPF 50 solution by Avene that provides excellent broad-spectrum protection.
-The product is compatible with normal and sensitive skin.
+The product is compatible with normal and combination skin.
 Its texture is quite light and does not leave any greasy residue on your skin.
-Additionally, it is water-resistant, which makes it perfect to wear at the beach or for an outdoor pool party.
+Additionally, it is water-resistant which makes it perfect to wear at the beach or for an outdoor pool party.

 Image: Courtesy Amazon